Slevinski/slevinski.github.io/series/the-science-of-sutton-signwriting/entries/the-shape-of-writing/handout.md

 They document language.

-They do not by themselves create durable plane-based literacy.
+They do not by themselves create everyday readable and writable text.

 ## The structural gap